 If one cell responds, you will find it

-The assay principle is straight forward: cells are cultured inside a plate coated with capture antibody.
-Cytokines, immunoglobulins, or other target proteins secreted by the cells are captured immediately after secretion and throughout the stimulation process.
+The assay principle is straight forward: cells are cultured and stimulated inside a plate coated with capture antibody.
+Cytokines, immunoglobulins, or other target proteins secreted by the cells are captured immediately upon secretion and throughout the stimulation process.
 After cell removal, secreted proteins are identified using a detection antibody.
 Visible spots form after adding a precipitating substrate.
 Each spot corresponds to an individual analyte-secreting cell.

 With minimal manipulation of the cells, ELISpot lies closer to reality than most other cell-based immunoassays down to the single-cell level.
 Due to capacity to find one cell in a million, ELISpot is particularly valuable for studies of rare cell populations causing immune responses.

 Tell the story of every cell